awnonbhowmik/MES/README.md

 # MES
 Modern Encryption Standard

-An probable future alternative to AES.
+A probable future alternative to AES.

+This repository contains all codes related to our research paper titled "MES – Modern Encryption Standard".
+The paper is available here: https://www.ijcaonline.org/archives/volume176/number36/31435-31435-2020920479

 As mathematical theory has evolved and computing capabilities have improved, what initially seemed to be